If you’ve been mis-sold a car finance agreement, you’re not alone. Many car finance consumers were sold deals that were unfair or not fully explained.

 If you still wish to locate your car finance details, here’s a guide to help you track down your old agreements and make the claims process smoother.

-1. Check Your Email Inbox and Paper Records
+1. Check Your Email Inbox And Paper Records

 When you first took out your car finance agreement, you may have received documentation by email or in physical form.